How to Decorate a Wolf-Themed Bedroom

 I'll show you a few of the ideas we used to make a fun bedroom for a 10-year-old girl, and how you can do it, too!
 All it takes is an idea and lots of shopping to find just the right decorations!

-First, we had to do some preliminary work on the walls, filling in cracks and sanding.
+First, we had to do some preliminary work on the walls such as filling in cracks in the plaster and sanding.
 Plus, we gave the room a general clean up and moved out most of the furniture.

 We used BEHR paint from Home Depot.
 I can't say enough about how much we loved using that paint.
 It goes on easy and doesn't drip or splatter.
 We used a primer first and then one coat of flat enamel paint.
 The flat enamel is a washable flat paint.
 For the woodwork, we used a primer and then semi-gloss enamel in Candlelight Ivory.

 Next Comes the Shopping